sergiocortessat/Ruby-TicTacToe/README.md

  Once the game has started
  1. The first player places their name
- 2. The First player needs to select a symbol from X or O
+ 2. The first player needs to select a symbol from X or O
- 3. The Second player needs to enter their name
+ 3. The second player needs to enter their name
  4. Symbol for the second player is assigned automatically
  5. Game starts - Makes player1 choose a section and place his symbol (1-9)
  6. If the number you entered is already taken, you will be forced to choose again.